 NordVPN’s biggest stand-out feature is the incredible size of its network.
-The company operates over 4,800 servers in 62 different countries, offering an amazing number of fast connection across the world.
-That’s roughly twice the coverage offered by other VPN providers!
+The company operates over 5,500 servers in 59 countries, offering an amazing number of fast connection across the world.
+That’s roughly twice the coverage offered by other VPN providers.
 Many of these servers are configured to handle specific types of traffic, as well, delivering unique and useful features such as double encryption, location obfuscation, dedicated IP addresses, and DDoS protection.

 NordVPN keeps absolutely no traffic logs, time stamp logs, bandwidth logs, or IP address logs, plain and simple.
 It’s one of the more all-encompassing logging policies in the VPN world, which makes NordVPN a great choice for a privacy-conscious individuals.
 NordVPN’s apps also provide 256-bit AES encryption, DNS leak protection and an automatic kill switch to keep you safe and anonymous even if something goes wrong.